TrackPolitics logoTrackPolitics

 AI-generated

-Catherine Fookes is a Labour (Co-operative) MP for Monmouthshire, elected on 4 July 2024.
-She currently serves on the Licensing Hours Extensions Bill committee (from June 2025) and has previously sat on the Water (Special Measures) Bill [HL] committee, the Women and Equalities Committee, and the Great British Energy Bill committee during 2024–25.
+Catherine Fookes is a Labour (Co-op) MP for Monmouthshire, first elected in July 2024.
+She currently serves on the Licensing Hours Extensions Bill committee (from June 2025) and has previously sat on the Water (Special Measures) Bill [HL] committee, as well as the Women and Equalities Committee and the Great British Energy Bill committee, reflecting a focus on energy, equality and licensing issues.

 Voting Patterns